 Added on 6 Mar 2026 · BBC · Law & Policy

 CharacterAI's chatbots incited offline tragedy.
 The site banned teens from interacting with the chatbots following those incidents, but that doesn't stop the site from being a tangled legal and ethical mess.
+Archived.

 👋︎ Teen boys are using ChatGPT as their wingman.
 What could go wrong?